Trauma – How EMDR and Hypnosis can Help

 Another person might have been chased and bitten by a dog as a child and consequently developed an intense fear of dogs.
 Every time they see a dog they experience a fight, flight or freeze response which will make it hard for them to respond in an appropriate manner to the situation.

 I get many clients who have had therapy for years but are still plagued by trauma.
 This is because trauma cannot be healed through verbal therapy alone.
-Traumas are locked and stored in our muscular and cellular memory and cannot simply be reasoned out by the conscious, logical mind.
-I use somatic (body-mind based) therapies, which do not involve touch, and EMDR Eye Movement Desensitization Reprocessing to help a person start to release long held traumas and move towards the life they want for themselves.
+Traumas are locked and stored in our muscular and cellular memory and cannot simply be reasoned away by the conscious, logical mind.
+I use somatic (body-mind based) therapies, which do not involve touch, EMDR (Eye Movement Desensitization Reprocessing) and also hypnotherapy to help a person start to release long held traumas and move towards the life they want.

 What Is EMDR?